 Mingxin Chen, MHS and Diana Zuckerman, PhD, Cancer Prevention & Treatment Fund

-In December 2012, the U.S. Food and Drug Administration (FDA) approved Sientra’s for its “Silimed silicone gel breast implants.”
+In December 2012, the U.S. Food and Drug Administration (FDA) approved Sientra’s “Silimed silicone gel breast implants.”
 These implants are also called “gummy breast implants” because they are made of a thicker gel that is said to resemble candy gummy bears.

 To gain approval, the company was required to submit the results of a clinical trial to prove that the implants were safe and effective.
 A 5-year study of these implants was published in the November 2012 issue of Plastic and Reconstructive Surgery, authored by three Sientra employees and several plastic surgeons who were paid by Sientra to conduct the research.
 The study included 1,788 participants with 3,506 breast implants.